miooor/TowerDefense/README.md

 ![t13 with teal](https://i.imgur.com/hATpF1r.png)

-# Minimal gear:
+# Minimal gear (3.9 updated):
-Recomended links are
+Links are
 1. Minion damage
 2. Melee physical damage
 3. Melee splash (must have, you will be overwhelmed without it)
-4. Impale (with dread banner generocity)
+4. Impale
 5. Empower (in +3 staff ONLY) / Ruthless

+Auras
+1. Aspect of avian (with avian chest)
+2. Dread banner + generocity (6% more dps without mana increase).
+Use with impale
+3. Pride / Skiterbots (bigger range) / Haste
+4. Purity of Elements with 50% chaos res wtacher eye (premium, totally not required)

 Never use in main links:
 1. Feeding frenzy (too weak after nerf)